-A blog is an essential platform for authors.
+A blog or website is an essential platform for authors.

 I set up my blog in February 2016 – 9 months in advance of my book release.
 My blog friends have been a HUGE support, and a good number have now bought and reviewed my book.

 Post regular updates on your publishing journey.
 You can share your editing experiences, your book cover reveal, launch party, giveaways, news of discounts, latest reviews…